Clever/moredis/README.md

 With this config, we will now only do the mapping for documents in the user collection with the given group id.

-### Paramaterizing your query
+### Parameterizing your query

 To take this example one step further, not only do you only want to create the cache for a specific group, you want to be able to specify this group at runtime without modifying your config.yml.
-With moredis, you can do this by taking advantage of paramaterization in your config, then you can pass in the parameters you want to use on the command line.
+With moredis, you can do this by taking advantage of parameterization in your config, then you can pass in the parameters you want to use on the command line.

 To accomplish passing the group id in at runtime, we could modify our config to now look like: